Stan Musial

+Over the course of his career, Musial batted .331 and set National League (NL) records for career hits (3,630) (1,815 each at home and on the road), runs batted in (1,951), games played (3,026), at bats (10,972), runs scored (1,949) and doubles (725).
+His 475 career home runs then ranked second in NL history, behind only Mel Ott's total of 511.
+A seven-time batting champion, he was named the National League's (NL) Most Valuable Player (MVP) three times and was a member of three World Series championship teams.
+At the time of his retirement, he held or shared 17 major league records and 29 National League records.
+He also shares the major league record for the most All-Star Games played (24) with Hank Aaron and Willie Mays.

-In addition to overseeing personal businesses, including a restaurant, both before and after his playing career, Musial served as the Cardinals' general manager in 1967, winning the pennant and World Series, then resigning that position.
+In addition to overseeing personal businesses during and after his playing career, Musial served as the Cardinals' general manager in 1967.
+The team won the pennant and the 1967 World Series, and Musial then resigned his position.
 Musial was selected for the Major League Baseball All-Century Team in 1999.
 In February 2011, President Barack Obama presented Musial with the Presidential Medal of Freedom, the highest civilian award that can be bestowed on a person by the United States government.